The Institute of Biomedical and Biosciences Research

-Mohamed is Associate Director at the School of Postgraduate Medicine & Allied Health.
-He is leading the University research group at Buckingham Institute for Translational Medicine (BITM).
+Mohamed is Director of the Institute of Biomedical and Bioscience Research (IBBR).
+He is leading the University research group in Biomedical Research.
 The group is investigating the beneficial effects of pharmaceutical drugs and plant-based medicines on inflammation, oxidative stress, obesity, type 2 diabetes, and neurodegenerative diseases in partnership with our academic and industrial collaborators.

 Main research interests

 - Plant treatments for syndrome X (metabolic syndrome), obesity and diabetes

 - Thermogenesis stimulation in muscle and adipose tissue

 - Oxidative stress, inflammation and degenerative diseases,